mckent05/Portfolio_Project/README.md

 > I created this project using Figma templates provided by Microverse

 # Live View
-> To view this project live, please visit the url https://mckent05.github.io/Portfolio_Project/mobile.html
+> To view this project live, [click on this link](https://mckent05.github.io/Portfolio_Project/mobile.html)

 # Getting Started